Mixed Breeds

 The Boxador can get traits from either of their parents.
 They can have a short coat like a Boxer or the longer, denser coat of a Lab.
 Their coat might have some weather-resistant abilities, though it will likely never be as resistant as a purebred Labrador.

 Boxer Lab mixes will likely be medium-sized.
 However, their exact size can vary quite a bit.
-They can be anywhere from 50 to 80 pounds.
+They can be anywhere from 70 to 100 pounds or more.
 Males are typically larger, but this is not always the case.

 The Boxador Dog